1835 Democratic National Convention

 The 1835 Democratic National Convention was held from May 20 to May 22, 1835, in Baltimore, Maryland.
 The convention nominated incumbent Vice President Martin Van Buren for president and Representative Richard Mentor Johnson of Kentucky for vice president.

 Former Speaker of the House Andrew Stevenson served as the convention chairman.
 With the support of President Andrew Jackson, Van Buren won the presidential nomination unanimously.
 Johnson narrowly won the two-thirds majority necessary for the vice presidential nomination, overcoming a challenge from William Cabell Rives of Virginia.
 The Democratic ticket of Van Buren and Johnson went on to win the 1836 presidential election.

 Background

 On February 23, 1835, President Andrew Jackson wrote to James Gwin of Tennessee and claimed a preference for someone who would "most likely to be the choice of the great body of republicans" in regard to his successor.
 He expressed the desire to hold another national convention to nominate candidates for the presidency and vice presidency.
 He instructed Gwin to show the letter to the editor of the Nashville Republican.
 The newspaper later reprinted the letter.

 Proceedings

-Andrew Stevenson of Virginia served as the chairman and convention president.
-Six convention vice presidents and four secretaries were appointed.
+Andrew Stevenson was selected as temporary and then permanent chair of the convention.
+Six vice presidents and four secretaries were selected as well.

-Tennessee, Illinois, South Carolina, and Alabama sent no delegates to the convention.
+A dispute existed over which group would represent Pennsylvania at the convention.
+The convention decided to have the two groups combine and divide the state's votes between themselves.

+Alabama, Illinois, South Carolina, and Tennessee did not send any delegates to the convention.
+Tennessee was represented by one person who was in Baltimore on business and they were given the voting power of fifteen people.
+The other three states had no representatives at the convention.